shuheiktgw/gemer/README.md

-    -b or -branch \       # Set a GitHub branch name your release is based on, default is master -p or -path \         # Set a path to version.rb file in your gem, default is lib/[repo name]/version.rb -v or -version \      # Return a current version of gemer -d or -dry-run \      # Return a current version of gemer -major \              # Increments a major version of your gem -minor \              # Increments a minor version of your gem -patch \              # Increments a patch version of your gem (default)
+    -b or -branch \       # Set a GitHub branch name your release is based on, default is master -p or -path \         # Set a path to version.rb file in your gem, default is lib/[repo name]/version.rb -v or -version \      # Return a current version of gemer -d or -dry-run \      # Dry run gemer with a given options -major \              # Increments a major version of your gem -minor \              # Increments a minor version of your gem -patch \              # Increments a patch version of your gem (default)